Onyx-Protocol/Onyx/docs/protocol/specifications/validation.md

 1. For each spend input with asset version 1 in the transaction:
     1. Delete the previous output (referenced by the input’s [outpoint](data.md#outpoint)) from S, yielding a new state S′.
     2. Replace S with S′.
-2. For each output with asset version 1 in the transaction:
+2. For each spend input with asset version 2 in the transaction:
-    1. Add that output to the unspent output set in S, yielding a new state S′.
+    1. Delete the previous output (referenced by the input’s [outpoint](data.md#outpoint)) from S, yielding a new state S′.
     2. Replace S with S′.
+3. For each output with asset version 1 in the transaction:
+    1. Add that output to the unspent output set version 1 in S, yielding a new state S′.
+    2. Replace S with S′.
+4. For each output with asset version 2 in the transaction:
+    1. Add that output to the unspent output set version 2 in S, yielding a new state S′.
+    2. Replace S with S′.
-3. For all [asset version 1 issuance inputs](data.md#asset-version-1-issuance-commitment) with non-empty *nonce* string:
+5. For all issuance inputs with asset version [1](data.md#asset-version-1-issuance-commitment) or [2](data.md#asset-version-2-issuance-commitment) with a non-empty *nonce* string:
     1. Compute the [issuance hash](data.md#issuance-hash) H.
     2. Add (H, transaction maximum timestamp) to the issuance memory in S, yielding a new state S′.
     3. Replace S with S′.
-4. Return S.
+6. Return S.

 ### Evaluate predicate